Contents

 }

 Everything after byte 36 is the fuzz data - the YAML content.
 For string-based APIs, this data is null-terminated before being passed to the library.
-For binary/file-pointer APIs, the raw bytes are passed directly via fmemopen.
+For binary/file-pointer APIs, the raw bytes are passed directly as an in-memory file stream.

 The main reason I went with a header-based design instead of, say, using FuzzedDataProvider to consume bytes on the fly, is transparency for the fuzzing engine.
 With a fixed-offset header, libFuzzer can directly correlate specific byte positions with specific code coverage changes.
-If flipping bit 3 at offset 0 enables FYPCF_RESOLVE_DOCUMENT and that opens up a new code path, the fuzzer learns that immediately.
+If flipping a bit at offset 0 enables a feature like document resolution and that opens up a new code path, the fuzzer learns that immediately.
 With a stream-based approach, the relationship between byte positions and their effects shifts depending on how many bytes were consumed before, which makes it harder for the engine to learn.

 It also keeps things simple.
 The struct layout is fixed, so reproducing a crash is trivial - just look at the first 36 bytes to know exactly what configuration was active.

 This approach has real downsides.
-Running all 35+ test functions on every input is slow.
-Each fuzzer iteration does a lot of redundant work - most test functions will likely reject or quickly bail out on an input that was really only useful for one or two of them.
+Running 35+ tests on every input is slow.
+Each fuzzer iteration does a lot of redundant work - most tests will likely reject or quickly bail out on an input that was really only useful for one or two of them.
 This directly hurts the executions-per-second metric, which is one of the most important factors in fuzzing effectiveness.

 There’s also the fixed header overhead.
 Every input must be at least 37 bytes long (36 for the header + at least 1 byte of data), and the first 36 bytes are always “spent” on configuration rather than actual YAML content.
 For a library where interesting bugs can hide in short, carefully crafted inputs, wasting 36 bytes on a header is not ideal.
 The fuzzer has to work harder to find minimally-sized triggering inputs.

-Another issue is that the same fuzz data is shared across all test functions with wildly different expectations.
-A path expression parser expects something like /foo/bar, while the YAML parser expects valid YAML, and the reflection system expects packed binary blobs.
-The same input can’t realistically be good for all of them at once, so most test functions end up exercising only their error/early-exit paths for any given input.
+Another issue is that the same fuzz data is shared across all tests with wildly different expectations.
+A path query parser expects something like /foo/bar, while the YAML parser expects valid YAML, and the reflection system expects packed binary blobs.
+The same input can’t realistically be good for all of them at once, so most tests end up exercising only their error/early-exit paths for any given input.

 In total, I reported 68 issues to the libfyaml GitHub repository.
 All of them have been acknowledged and fixed by the maintainer.
 Here’s a breakdown by category:

-One report was about a function (fy_token_get_utf8_length) referenced in documentation that didn’t actually exist in the library.
+• API/documentation issue (1) - a function referenced in the documentation that didn’t exist in the library.

 All issues were reported with reproducer inputs and sanitizer stack traces.
 The maintainer was responsive and fixed everything.
 The full list of reports can be found on the libfyaml issues page.